revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 {% subsubsection Windows %}

 We will first launch RevBayes.
+Open your terminal application.
+See the aside `Command Line on Windows` for more information on this point.
 Note where RevBayes is stored on your computer.

 For example, my copy of RevBayes is stored a software directory in my user home.
 Therefore, to launch my RevBayes, I will type: